gromacs/gromacs/docs/dev-manual/testutils.rst

-If your test makes specific requirements on the number of MPI ranks, or needs a communicator as part of its implementation, then there are GROMACS-specific extensions that make normal-looking GoogleTests work well in these cases.
+If your test makes specific requirements on the number of MPI ranks, or needs a communicator as part of its implementation, then there are
+|Gromacs|-specific extensions that make normal-looking GoogleTests work
+well in these cases.
 Use ``GMX_TEST_MPI(RankRequirement)`` and declare the test with ``gmx_add_mpi_unit_test`` to teach ``CTest`` how to run the test regardless of whether the build is with thread-MPI or real